rochoa85/PepFun/README.md

                         the protein
  ```

-The main required argument is the mode, which is *sequence* or *structure* depending on the required analysis.
+The main required argument is the mode, which is *sequence* or *structure* depending on the analysis.
 If *sequence* mode is selected, an amino acid string should be provided.
 If *structure* mode is selected, various arguments should be provided.
 These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default is *linear*, or can be *cyclic*), and a contact threshold defined to count the interactions of the peptide with the protein chains (by default is *4.0*).

 ## User examples